Compound Interest Calculator

 Cash Value Growth in Permanent Life Insurance

 Whole life and universal life policies bundle a cash value component with your death benefit.
 Your premiums pay for coverage and cash accumulation.
-Cash value grows at policy-specified rates, typically 2% to 5% for whole life.
+Cash value grows at policy-specified rates (2% to 5% for whole life).

-Universal life policies tie returns to market indexes, earning higher returns with less certainty.
-Cash value grows tax-deferred, letting you borrow against it or withdraw funds during your lifetime.
+Universal life policies tie returns to market indexes, so potential returns are higher but not guaranteed.
+Cash value grows tax-deferred, and you can borrow against it or withdraw funds during your lifetime.

 How Life Insurance Cash Value Differs From Investments

-Life insurance cash value provides guarantees that traditional investments don't offer.
-Your principal is usually protected, and minimum growth rates are contractually specified.
-However, returns are generally lower than long-term stock market averages.
+Life insurance cash value provides guarantees that traditional investments don't.
+Your principal is protected in most cases, and policies spell out minimum growth rates in the contract.
+It won't match long-term stock returns, but it won't lose value either.

-These policies bundle insurance with cash value, affecting costs and returns.
-Choose life insurance when you want principal protection and guaranteed growth over higher returns.
-Both offer tax-deferred growth in qualified accounts.
+These policies bundle coverage with a savings component, which affects both the cost and the net return.
 Compare permanent life insurance to stocks and bonds based on whether you prioritize protection or growth.

 Loading...